 The reach of campus communities now extends well beyond campus gates, and higher education now works within a global framework.
 NASPA’ globalism efforts encourage members, both here and abroad, to expand thinking around students and practitioners as global citizens.
 This focus area aggregates what Knowledge Communities, NASPA events, and writing and research opportunities that will strengthen your knowledge base in this area.
 NASPA provides ample opportunities for involvement and support which enables growth and understanding in the student affairs and services profession.

 Internationalization of higher education is one of the most important trends for the next decade and beyond, and the implications for student affairs and services are enormous.
-Supporting…Buy
+Supporting Students Globally in…Buy

 The growing numbers of international students in the United States enriches our culture, enhances student life, and promotes international academic exchange.
-Student affairs professionals can take steps to build…Buy
+Student affairs professionals can take steps to build on…Buy

-Students from underrepresented groups—including students of color; students with disabilities; gay, lesbian, bisexual, and transgender students; and first-generation students—bring their wisdom, experience, and varied cultural perspectives to college and…Buy
+Students from underrepresented groups—including students of color; students with disabilities; gay, lesbian, bisexual, and transgender students; and first-generation students—bring their wisdom, experience, and varied cultural perspectives to college and university…Buy

-This updated set of Professional Competency Areas is intended to define the broad professional knowledge, skills, and, in some cases, attitudes expected of student affairs professionals regardless of their…Buy
+This updated set of Professional Competency Areas is intended to define the broad professional knowledge, skills, and, in some cases, attitudes expected of student affairs professionals regardless of their area…Buy

 The traditional boundaries of the work of student affairs in higher education are changing rapidly with new global trends and developments of the 21st century.
-The growing involvement of…Buy
+The growing involvement of student…Buy

-Diversity, multiculturalism, and inclusion are values espoused by most colleges and universities; yet many educators, including those in student affairs, expect students to "magically" interact with peers from different…Buy
+Diversity, multiculturalism, and inclusion are values espoused by most colleges and universities; yet many educators, including those in student affairs, expect students to "magically" interact with peers from different cultural…Buy

 By the year 2050, the Asian American and Pacific Islander (AAPI) population in the United States is expected to more than double, according to the U.S. Census Bureau.
-Recent…Buy
+Recent reports…Buy

 NASPA's continues to expand internationally through various initiatives.